Spirit possession: Islam

+Demons (also known as div), though part of the human conception, get stronger through acts of sin.
+By acts of obedience (to God), they get weaker.
+Although a human might find pleasure in obeying the demons first, according to Islamic thought, the human soul can only be free if the demons are bound by the spirit (ruh).
+Sufi literature, as in the writings of Rumi and Attar of Nishapur, pay a lot of attention to how to bind the inner demons.
+Attar of Nishapur writes: "If you bind the div, you will set out for the royal pavilion with Solomon" and "You have no command over your self's kingdom [body and mind], for in your case the div is in the place of Solomon".
+He further links the demons to the story alluded in the Quran (38:34) that a demon replaced the prophet Solomon: one must behave like a triumphant 'Solomon' and chain the demons of the nafs or lower self, locking the demon-prince into a 'rock', before the rūḥ (soul) can make the first steps to the Divine.

 Judaism

 Although forbidden in the Hebrew Bible, magic was widely practiced in the late Second Temple Period and well documented in the period following the destruction of the Temple into the 3rd, 4th, and 5th centuries C.E.
 Jewish magical papyri were inscriptions on amulets, ostraca and incantation bowls used in Jewish magical practices against shedim and other unclean spirits.
 According to the Catholic Encyclopedia, Jewish methods of exorcism were described in the Book of Tobias.

 In the 16th century, Isaac Luria, a Jewish mystic, wrote about the transmigration of souls seeking perfection.
 His disciples took his idea a step further, creating the idea of a dybbuk, a soul inhabiting a victim until it had accomplished its task or atoned for its sin.
 The dybbuk appears in Jewish folklore and literature, as well as in chronicles of Jewish life.
 In Jewish folklore, a dybbuk is a disembodied spirit that wanders restlessly until it inhabits the body of a living person.
 The Baal Shem could expel a harmful dybbuk through exorcism.